sts-gaming-group/kafka-bundle/README.md

      return Command::SUCCESS;
  }
 ```
-You can also set callbacks array to ProducerClient for example to check if messages were sent successfully.
+You can also set callbacks array to Producer, for example, to check if messages were sent successfully.
 Your producer class should implement CallableInterface.
 ```php
 use Sts\KafkaBundle\Client\Contract\CallableInterface;
 use Sts\KafkaBundle\Client\Contract\ProducerInterface;